jnozzi/cocoadev.com/markdown/ApplicationSettingsAndDocumentTypes.md

 ----

-If you're still having problems, see General/MakingIconsAppearInFinder.
+If you're still having problems, see MakingIconsAppearInFinder.